Educational resource on peptide research. Read our editorial standards →

 What Is Cagrilintide?
 The Amylin Analog Explained

-Cagrilintide is one of the most-watched peptides in obesity medicine — a long-acting amylin analog being developed by Novo Nordisk, most prominently as half of the CagriSema combination.
-Here's what it is, how it works, and where it sits in the 2026 pipeline.
+Cagrilintide is one of the most-watched peptides in obesity medicine, a long-acting amylin analog being developed by Novo Nordisk, most prominently as half of the CagriSema combination.
+What it is, how it works, and where it sits in the 2026 pipeline are all clearer than the CagriSema headlines suggest.

 Read article